Long Distance Voyager: Writing

 Graeme Edge's "22,000 Days" was inspired by his reflection on the number of days in a typical lifetime.
 He explains, "I worked out how many days [are in] an average lifespan of 70 years.
 And it came out to something that really shook me, something like 23,927 days.
 But I changed it to 22,000 days because it seemed better.
 Twenty-two thousand days is 66 and a half years.
 And if you figure, well, maybe the first five or six years you aren't going to be worth much, and the last five or six years you aren't going to be worth much, it works out that your useful life is about 22,000 days.
 And that really surprised me because that doesn't seem much.
 And I did a lot of tests on people and I'd say 'give me a quick answer'.
 I was getting back like a quarter of a million, two million.
 People think they have so many days to live.
 See, 70 years, everybody knows, it doesn't really register.
 If you do too much and have a day's hangover, you've wasted 1/22,000 of your life.
-And all the sudden the days start getting more valuable."
+And all of a sudden the days start getting more valuable."

 "Veteran Cosmic Rocker" was inspired by a phrase an interviewer used to describe song's writer, Ray Thomas.
 He remembers, "Some reporter from The New York Times came to one our gigs in the States and he referred to me as the 'Veteran Cosmic Rocker'.
 At the time I thought 'Bloody cheek.
 I'm not veteran.'
 And then I thought 'That sounds good actually.'
 So I nicked it and wrote that song."